Hapton, Lancashire: History

-The present village of Hapton is largely a product of the Industrial revolution.
+The present village of Hapton is largely a product of the Industrial Revolution.
 By the time of first Ordnance Survey map of the area, published in the 1840s, tram roads cross Stone Moor to the north, connecting the Wharf to collieries there, with more coal mines evident near the castle site.
 The Castle Clough Works was labelled as a dye works, but the rest of the township is still rural.
 The Hapton Chemical Works was established by Riley and Smalley on the northern side of the canal and east side of Manchester Road in 1842 to provide chemical products for the textile trade.
 It was taken over by William Blythe by 1915.

 Although the East Lancashire railway line was constructed through the township in 1848, the railway station didn't open until the 1860s.
 Perseverance Mill was built for John Simpson in 1867 and had an attached magneto works.
 In 1888, Walter and Joseph Simpson established an Electrical Engineering company in Hapton called Simpson Bros.
 They specialised in the electrification of cotton mills and to promote the new business they installed three electric street lights, making Hapton the first village in Britain with electric lighting.
 By the 1890s about a dozen streets of terraced houses extended from the mill, along Manchester Road to the station.
 The chemical factory covered approximately the same area as the village and had its own sidings.
 Another weaving shed, Robert Walton’s Hapton Mill, was erected on the canal in 1905-6 and there was also Mathers Brick & Tile Works, the site later occupied by Lucas Industries and redeveloped for residential use in the 1990s.
-The only inn in Hapton before 1848 was the Towneley Arms which was situated in a no longer extant building on the north-east corner of the Lane Ends road junction.
-The Hapton Inn, across Accrington Road was established in the later 1800s.
+The only inn in Hapton before 1848 was the Towneley Arms which was later renamed the Hapton Inn.
+The ordnance survey map of 1844 erroneously identifies the cottages on the north side of Accrington road as the inn.
 A schoolhouse is also existed in 1848, on Manchester Road, then in an isolated position north of Lane ends.
 St Margaret's Church was founded in 1914, with Church of England services previously held in the schoolroom.